 The most common side effects with XIAFLEX® for the treatment of Dupuytren’s contracture include swelling of the injection site or the hand; bruising or bleeding at the injection site; pain or tenderness of the injection site or the hand; swelling of the lymph nodes (glands) in the elbow or armpit; itching; breaks in the skin; redness or warmth of the skin; and pain in the armpit.

 Tell your healthcare provider if you have any side effect that bothers you or does not go away.
 These are not all of the possible side effects with XIAFLEX®.
 For more information, ask your healthcare provider or pharmacist.

-Since 2010, it is estimated that more than 150,000 patients with Dupuytren’s contracture have been treated with XIAFLEX®.* Watch Ed’s story about his treatment experience.
+It is estimated that more than 190,000 adult patients with Dupuytren’s contracture have been prescribed XIAFLEX.*

 83% (206 out of 249) of patients were satisfied with XIAFLEX® compared with 30% (38 out of 125) of patients with placebo.*